Day 1 - 3 May

 Launch of ALT-report

-Led by Claire Cater, founder of The Social Kinetic
+Claire Cater, Founder, The Social Kinetic

 It features learning from the likes of Global Digital Exemplar Cambridge University Hospitals NHS Trust, The Salford Group and Unity Health – a group of GP practices which have gone digital first – reduced DNAs to 2% and found enough time to offer 500 of their complex patients 20 minute appointments.

 This is an alternative to the thought leadership we have grown used to.
 You will be invited to engage, share your opinions and sign up for the workbook, which will follow.

-This is the follow on to the research, which started with the TEC community and HIMSS UK last year.
+The Alt – Report is the follow on to the research, which started with the TEC community and HIMSS UK last year.
 It became clear that there was a need to understand the challenges TEC leaders face in more detail and what needed to happen in order to deliver the potential.

 11.00 – 12.30

 Building a better digital experience for patients and the public